 Be boring and avoid unnecessary choices.

 Making choices is draining.
 Decision fatigue is a real problem.
-I am constantly looking for ways to cut choices out of my life because I know it saps my motivation for other areas.
-Read the Paradox of Choice if you don't believe me.
-This involves stuff like:
+I am constantly looking for ways to cut choices out of my life.
+This includes stuff like:

 Outsource motivation through commitments and deadlines.